tcolgate/tcolgate.github.io/content/blog/newest.md

 Whilst prometheus does not support string data for values, float64 does give us plenty of room to pack in a PAA encoding.
 8 3-bit samples were generally sufficient for a reasonable match in lookalike.
-We can store 52 bit integers exactly in a floa64, which is far more space than the 24-bits we require.
+We can store 52 bit integers exactly in a float64, which is far more space than the 24-bits we require.

-Prometheus is essentially an in-memory time series database with some support for spilling out to disk.
+Prometheus is essentially an in-memory time series database with support for spilling out to disk.
 This has the advantage that all the data is easily available when an internal function executes.